Snekabel/AnimeRSSMove/README.md

 # AnimeRSSMove
-Made to move input anime episodes from RSS feed from torrent client to output folder with anime name automatically.
+Made to move input anime episodes from torrent client downloading from RSS feed to an automatically created subdirectory with proper anime name.

 I use this with Tixati with the file completion shell command: